-outfit of the night with Brianna Haslip
+outfit of the night with my friend, Brianna Haslip

-photo: Daniel Lee
+photo: Daniel E

 Saturday was closing night for Season 16 at Style Week, and designers did not disappoint.
 Every collection came down the runway with a clear and unique perspective.
 Boanerge Nazario opened the night with flowy, feminine colors and textures, highlighted by slightly masculine, tailored structure and thoughtful cutouts.